Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-There are actually a number of reasons why you might want to can your own food to be shelf stable:
+There are a number of reasons why you might want to can your own food to be shelf stable:

 - Shelf space is more plentiful than freezer space, so you can put up more.